Great salespeople know that in order to persuade potential customers to buy, you must understand how buyers think.

 How often do you want to get inside the heads of your customers?

-All businesses want to know what makes their customers tick.
+All businesses want to know what makes their customers tick, and how they make their purchase decisions.
 Figuring that out, though, is a huge challenge.

 This is especially true since every customer is different.
 Every person has their own likes, dislikes, values, motivations, dreams, and goals.